International student: Japan

 Japan is perceived as an evolving destination for international students.
 Japan has around 180,000 overseas students studying at its institutions and the government has set targets to increase this to 300,000 over the next few years.
+According to the Japan Student Services Organization (JASSO), the number of international students on 1 May 2024 was 336,708 people.

 Malaysia and Singapore

 Malaysia, Singapore and India are emerging destinations for international students.
 These three countries have combined share of approximately 12% of the global student market with somewhere between 250,000 and 300,000 students having decided to pursue higher education studies in these countries in 2005–2006.

-The flow of international students above indicates the south-north phenomenon.
-In this sense, students from Asia prefer to pursue their study, particularly in the United States.

-The recent statistics on mobility of international students can be found in;